7 home value estimator websites compared

-Of the most difficult aspects of the real estate market is estimating the value of a home.
-With local conditions changing all the time, it can be hard to accurately price a property.
+One of the most difficult aspects of the real estate market is estimating the value of a home.
+With local market conditions changing all the time, it can be hard to accurately price a property.
 In fact, there’s an entire profession dedicated to appraising homes and determining their value.

 Using a home value tool

-Using these tools is quick and easy — all you need is to provide the address and, in some cases, confirm the basic details about the home.
-Most work almost instantly, relying on public records to gather the information they need to determine how much a home is worth.
+Using these tools is quick and easy: All you need is to provide the address and, in some cases, confirm some basic details about the home.
+Most work almost instantly, relying on public records to gather information and determine how much a home is worth.
 That can include the number of bedrooms and bathrooms, the square footage of the home and the size of the lot, as well as local sale records.

-However, these tools may not provide the most accurate pricing.
+While these tools can be a useful starting point, they may not provide the most accurate pricing.
 Their algorithms can only rely on the information available; they can’t account for things like a home’s condition or renovations made since the last public information was updated.
-A professional appraiser or real estate agent, however, can visit the home in person, assess the neighborhood as a whole as well as the individual property, perform more detailed research and consider subjective details, so their personalized assessments of fair market value will likely be more accurate than an automated website’s.
+A professional appraiser or real estate agent, however, can visit the home in person, assess the neighborhood as a whole as well as the individual property, perform more thorough market research and consider subjective details.
+These personalized assessments of a property’s fair market value will very likely be more accurate than an automated website’s.

-To compare each home value tool below, we’ll use the same example property and run it through each home value estimator tool to see how the results compare.
+To compare each estimator tool below, we’ll use the same example property and run it through each tool to see how the results compare.

-Our example property is 4 School Street in Malden, Massachusetts.
-At the time of writing, the home was listed for sale at $370,000, which is very close to the national median price for existing home sales — $375,700, as of March 2023.
-Here is how several leading tools estimated its value, ranging from a bit below list price to well above:
+Our example property is 303 Willowcrest Drive, a 4-bedroom/2.5-bath home in Rochester, New York.
+At the time of writing, the home was listed for sale at $375,000, which is close to the national median price.
+Here is how several leading tools estimated its value, ranging from well below list price to considerably above:

 Platform | Estimated Value |